Cry Me a River (Justin Timberlake song): Reception

 Following the release of the music video, Us Weekly ran a cover story titled Britney Vs. Justin: The War Is On.
 Timberlake continued to deny that Spears inspired the video.
 However, Spears told Rolling Stone in October 2003 that she received a call from Timberlake saying there would be a look-alike of her in his music video.
 She states that he reassured her by saying, "Don't worry about it.
 It's not a big deal".
 Spears, who had not seen the video, says she allowed him to do so but became infuriated after watching it.
 She recalled that when she asked why he had made a video about her, he replied, "Well, I got a controversial video."
 She stated that it was a great publicity stunt, commenting, "So he got what he wanted.
 I think it looks like such a desperate attempt, personally."
 After the release of Spears' video for "Toxic" (2003), Jennifer Vineyard of MTV News said her video "[made] "Cry Me a River" look like child's play".

+In Spears' 2023 memoir, she describes the video as featuring "a woman who looks like me cheat[ing on] him and he wanders around sad in the rain."
+She writes that the negative media attention after the video's release turned her into a "harlot who'd broken the heart of America's golden boy."